norlab/LIS-546-SPR2021/content/data-acquisition-search-discovery.md

 Each of these issues are, at the core, challenges to publishing open data such that is meaningfully discoverable.
 It's also worth noting that while my search is for very specific data the phenomena of finding and using [open data related to emerging public health crises](https://www.gothamgazette.com/opinion/9379-opening-up-new-york-covid-19-data-can-save-lives) is being argued and debated in numerous venues.

 Making data broadly discoverable requires, at minimum, the indexing of metadata, the accurate and meaningful description of data, and facilitating search and browsing of these resources through graphic user interfaces.
-In the next sections I'll step through some of the practical steps necessary to carry out indexing of data, and the implication this has on data discovery.^[We have already discussed, at length, issues related to accurate description of metadata on the web.]
+In the next sections I'll step through some of the practical steps necessary to carry out indexing of data, and the implication this has on data discovery.

 ## Data Indexing
 The indexing of datasets differs in some appreciable ways from other web-based "documents", but at the [root of all indexing is the markup of a document such that "tags" or attributes can be reliably crawled by search engine service providers](https://moz.com/beginners-guide-to-seo/how-search-engines-operate).
 Often times these "tags" have certain information, such as keywords, that describe what the resource contains, who the publisher is, etc. For the sake of convenience, just think of tags as structured metadata about a web-resource.
 Search engines "crawl" these tags to create an index of all the related resources that match keywords.
-So if I search for "Cooperatives in Seattle, WA" I can get a reliable list of all documents published to the web where documents have keywords matching keywords related to my query, such as "Cooperative", "Seattle" and "WA".
+So if I search for "Cooperatives in Seattle, WA" I can get a reliable list of all documents published to the web where documents have keywords matching keywords related to my query, such as "Cooperative", "Seattle", and "WA".

 Importantly, search engines don't just list these resources or documents in a generic order.
 Instead, sophisticated approaches have been developed to rank which documents are most important.
 If I search for "Cooperatives in Seattle, WA" I get not only all the documents that have keywords related to my search (in Information Retrieval this is **recall**), but I get the most relevant documents related to my specific search (in Information Retrieval this is **precision**).